 The board of directors or the remuneration committee may deviate from these principles if special reasons are at hand in an individual case.
-In 2020, no deviations have been made from the guidelines.
+In 2021, no deviations have been made from the guidelines.

-Tradedoubler has in 2020 prepared a single compensation report as a result of new legislation, this report is available on the company's website
+Tradedoubler has in 2021 prepared a single compensation report as a result of the current legislation, this report is available on the company's website